-A keen pilot, Alan regularly flies his own Cessna and takes part in occasional gliding competitions, including representing Kenya in the 2001 World Gliding Championships.
-He lives in his self-designed home on the edge of Lewa Wildlife Conservancy with his partner, Maggie, and his two children also work in the safari business.
+Alan is also a keen pilot and flies a Cessna and a glider, has taken part in gliding competitions and represented Kenya in the 2001 World Gliding Championships in South Africa.
+He lives in his self-designed unique home on the edge of Lewa Wildlife Conservancy with his partner, Maggie.
+His two children also work in the safari business.